Azure/Mission-Critical-Online/docs/reference-implementation/Api-Management.md

 ## Architecture overview

-The architecture diagram for Azure Mission-Critical Online using an reginal APIM instance is shown below.
+The architecture diagram for Azure Mission-Critical Online using an regional APIM instance is shown below.

 ![Mission-Critical architecture diagram with API Management](/docs/media/Mission-critical-APIM-architecture.svg)